tl; dr: I find some web 2.0 content so draining it undermines the experience of entire platforms

 I pruned my reddit feed, and now I’m down to “r/madeMeSmile” and “r/HighQualityGifs.”
 Unfortunately, if I ever log out of the site I get this default feed, which is about 25% outrage-bait (e.g. a video of a group of people confronting a car driving on the sidewalk) (e.g. “Controversial law allows police to seize and sell cars of non-lawbreakers, keeping the proceeds”).

 The math here is working against me.
 One cute picture of a cat does not negate one horrifying video of somebody slipping on the stairs and hurting themselves.
-Or in the case of HN, one intense rant s not negated by one thoughtful comment.
+Or in the case of HN, one intense rant is not negated by one thoughtful comment.

 Youtube though is the platform I’d miss the most.
 I seem to have no control over my youtube feed, but ideally it’d be this “Nothing political, nothing with the words ‘destroyed’/’owned’/’idiot’.
 Nothing about millennials/boomers.
 Nothing where the thumbnail is a face-palm.
 Nothing with the phrase ‘You wont believe'”.

 I go to youtube for things like lockpicking videos, gameboy repair, primitive survival.
-Unfortunately, somehow I seem to get recommended a ton of Joe Rogan clips, unwanted fringe political videos, and a mix of other neutral content.
+Unfortunately, somehow I seem to get recommended a ton of Joe Rogan clips, unwanted fringe political videos, and a mix of other neutral unwanted content.
 And the comments are the worst.